Install a cloud distribution point for Configuration Manager

 A globally unique service name for the cloud distribution point.

 Before requesting the server authentication certificate that uses this service name, confirm that the desired Azure domain name is unique.
 For example, WallaceFalls.CloudApp.Net.
-Log on to the Microsoft Azure portal.
-Click Create a resource, select the Compute category, then click Cloud Service.
+Sign in to the Microsoft Azure portal.
+Select Create a resource, choose the Compute category, then select Cloud Service.
 In the DNS name field, type the desired prefix, for example WallaceFalls.
 The interface reflects whether the domain name is available or already in use by another service.
 Don't create the service in the portal, just use this process to check the name availability.

 The Azure region for this deployment.

 Perform this procedure on the site to host this cloud distribution point as determined by your design.